Qabel/qabel.github.io/Threat-Model.md

 servers.

 This document does not list other things an attacker could achieve, like blocking access to a Qabel server.
-It also assumes the user doesn't do something as stupid as uploading the secret key material onto a public server.
+It also assumes that the user doesn't do something as stupid as uploading the secret key material onto a public server.

 > Note: The existing Qabel software doesn't implement these requirements yet,
 > and this document is still in a state of flux.
 > Please add and question existing entries.

-**Question: What changes if a user is using Tor?**
+**TODO: What changes if a user is using Tor?**

 ## Assumptions